 5) Pay it back before the agreed upon date

-This is the key part, and is often what deters people from applying for a short term loan in the first place.
-It is absolutely crucial that you ensure before applying that you will be able to pay back the loan, with any agreed interest, by the date given.
+This is the key part and is often what deters people from applying for a short term loan in the first place.
+So you must ensure before applying that you will be able to pay back the loan, with any agreed interest, by the date given.

 This will be agreed upon by yourself and the lender when you initially apply for your loan.
 Here, you will agree whether you pay the loan back in full or in instalments.
 You will also decide on the best date(s) to make your repayment.
 Once all of this is sorted, it couldn’t be simpler – just make sure you make those payments.

 Can I Pay the Loan Off Early?

 If you’re on top of your finances enough to be able to settle your loan early (generally before the last two weeks of the term), there is a chance you could receive a rebate of interest – which reduces the overall outstanding balance due.
 This essentially means you’ll pay less interest than was agreed upon upfront.

 1) Late fees

 If you miss a loan payment, there’s a good chance you’ll be charged a late fee.
 Some providers do not take further action if you’ve only missed a single payment, but it’s good to be aware of this.

 If and when a payment is missed, the next payment is generally applied to the oldest amount due before you missed the payment.
 This means that the chance to reduce overall interest and capital is missed; it will therefore take you longer to pay the loan.

 As well as a longer repayment time, a missed payment can easily lead to a higher rate of interest to pay overall.
 If you stop paying a loan altogether or repeatedly miss payments, you’ll owe more money due to the build-up of penalties, late charges, and increased interest.